agoalofalife/postman/README.md

 > **Note** Required PHP version >= 7.1

+> Obviously, you must have configured the database and Mail

 **What is it?**

 This package is for [Laravel](laravel.com).
 Using the interface you can send the emails on schedule.